Helping Borrowers With Trusted Resources

 If you were approved for deferment: Ask your loan servicer to confirm the start and end dates of your deferments on your loan account, and if the servicer has incorrect information, provide them documentation with correct information.

 Your loan becomes delinquent the first day after you miss a student loan payment, which means that it is past due.
-Your loan will continue to be delinquent until your past due amount is paid or if you make other payment arrangements like deferment, forbearance, or changing your repayment plan.
+Your loan will continue to be delinquent until your past due amount is paid, or if you make other payment arrangements like deferment, forbearance, or changing your repayment plan.

 If you are delinquent for over 90 days, your loan servicer will report the delinquency to credit reporting agencies.
 Continued delinquency risks your loan going into default.
 Loan delinquency can detrimentally affect your credit score which may make it harder to get a credit card, home, or car loan, and can increase your interest rates on any loans you receive.
 It is important to contact your loan servicer if you are having trouble making payments.